- Early Symptoms/Signs

 Every woman's experience is unique.
-Below are typical guidelines that will help you understand what to expect:
+Below are typical guidelines that will help you understand what to expect during labor and delivery.

 - Normal labor can begin three weeks prior to the anticipated due date up until two weeks afterwards.